gatsbyjs/gatsby/docs/blog/2018-1-18-strapi-and-gatsby/index.md

       resolve: `gatsby-source-strapi`,
       options: {
         apiURL: `http://localhost:1337`,
+        contentTypes: [
-        contentTypes: [ // List of the Content Types you want to be able to request from Gatsby.
+          // List of the Content Types you want to be able to request from Gatsby.
           `article`,
-          `user`
-        ]
+          `user`,
+        ],
       },
     },
   ],
-}
+};
 ```

 Then, restart the server to let Gatsby consider these updates.